tenzir/tenzir/changelog/next/changes/4527--precise-parsers.md

-The JSON parsers `--precise` option is now deprecated, as the "precise" mode is now the default.
+The JSON parser's `--precise` option is now deprecated, as the "precise" mode is the new default.
+Use `--merge` to get the previous behavior.

-The JSON parsers `--no-infer` option is now deprecated.
+The JSON parser's `--no-infer` option is now deprecated.
 Use the `--schema-only` option instead.